How I Finally Organized My Life so I Could Enjoy my Family

 As you can see above, I move my posts around a lot.
 Note the arrows.
 Ha.

-**IN 2016 SO FAR, I have been using the Daily Planner by Sue Hooley for my portable planner, i.e, the planner where I plug in the “short version” information from my larger planners.
+**CURRENTLY, I am using the Daily Planner by Sue Hooley for my portable planner, i.e, the planner where I plug in the “short version” information from my larger planner.
 It’s really fab, because it has tabbed sections for monthly, weekly and daily schedules.
 There’s a space on the daily calendar pages to write your menu for that day and also tabs in the back for notes, info and shopping lists that you can tear off (3 per page).
 It’s pretty awesome and I’d highly recommend!
 You can find it on Amazon!